Decibel: Properties

 The decibel is useful for representing large ratios and for simplifying representation of multiplicative effects, such as attenuation from multiple sources along a signal chain.
 Its application in systems with additive effects is less intuitive, such as in the combined sound pressure level of two machines operating together.
 Care is also necessary with decibels directly in fractions and with the units of multiplicative operations.

 Reporting large ratios

-The logarithmic scale nature of the decibel means that a very large range of ratios can be represented by a convenient number, in a manner similar to scientific notation.
-This allows one to clearly visualize huge changes of some quantity.
-See Bode plot and Semi-log plot.
-For example, 120 dB SPL may be clearer than "a trillion times more intense than the threshold of hearing".
+The logarithmic scale nature of the decibel means that a very large range of ratios can be represented by a convenient number.
+For example, 50 dB is easier to say than "the two powers bear a 100,000 to 1 ratio" or that "one power is 10 the other".
+Decibels express huge changes of a quantity with few digits of dB.

 Representation of multiplication operations

 Level values in decibels can be added instead of multiplying the underlying power values, which means that the overall gain of a multi-component system, such as a series of amplifier stages, can be calculated by summing the gains in decibels of the individual components, rather than multiply the amplification factors; that is, log(A × B × C)= log(A) + log(B) + log(C).
 Practically, this means that, armed only with the knowledge that 1 dB is a power gain of approximately 26%, 3 dB is approximately 2× power gain, and 10 dB is 10× power gain, it is possible to determine the power ratio of a system from the gain in dB with only simple addition and multiplication.
 For example: